 - Your Order Defect Rate, Cancellation Rate, and Late Shipment Rate performance metrics must be in good standing.

 - You need to have a high enough order volume, which varies depending on the categories you sell in.

 You can check eligibility at a product level in Seller Central.
 The “Buy Box Eligible” column is not shown by default so needs to be turned on as follows:

 Now the relevant inventory reports will include a Buy Box Eligible column.

-Note that while Buy Box eligibility is mostly decided on a seller level, the order volume requirements vary by category so it is possible to be eligible for some but not all of your products.
+Buy Box eligibility is mostly decided on at a seller level, but the order volume requirements vary by category so it is possible to be eligible for some but not all of your products.

-The Buy Box is not exclusive to one seller.
+The Buy Box is not exclusive to just one seller.
 Every merchant who sells the same product has a chance of appearing in the Buy Box.
-The number of times a seller appears in the Buy Box, versus the total number of times a product is viewed, is that seller’s “share”.
+The number of times a seller appears in the Buy Box, versus the total number of times a product is viewed, is that seller’s “share” of the Buy Box.

 For example, if a product is viewed 100 times and you are in the Buy Box for 15 of those times, then your share is 15%.